 Epithelial mesothelioma is the cell type for approximately 70% of mesothelioma cases.
 Epithelial-type mesothelioma is less aggressive than other types and does not spread as fast to distant parts of the body.
 It is estimated that 50% of pleural (lung) mesothelioma is epithelioid.
 Epithelial-type tumors usually are easier to remove with surgery, and life expectancy is better than with other cell types.

 Sarcomatoid mesothelioma is rarer, comprising approximately 20% of cases.
 These cancerous cells are harder to discern from healthy cells and spread quickly.
-This type of cancer is resistant to treatment, and the prognosis is poor.
+This sarcomatoid mesothelioma is resistant to treatment, and the prognosis is poor.
 Twenty percent of pleural mesothelioma is sarcomatoid and just 1% of peritoneal or abdominal mesothelioma is this cell type.
 (Cancer.net).

 Biphasic mesothelioma is comprised of both epithelial and sarcomatoid cells.
 Prognosis depends on which cell type is more numerous.
 If the patient has more epithelioid cells, the prognosis is usually better.
 Approximately 30% of pleural mesothelioma cases are biphasic.
 (NIH.gov).